Successful display advertising is far easier than many marketers realise.

 - As well as designing mobile first, marketers must not be shy in using the same range of strategies, tactics, and technology they would use for desktop.
 Successful display campaigns work across devices.

-4. Contenting live data feeds to your display ads
+4. Connecting live data feeds to your display ads

 Data feeds help make even the most basic display ad more relevant.
 They offer the ability to present consumers with your brand’s latest content, including products, live offers, and sporting odds.